josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 ## File layout

-The following example shows a simplified version of the `@angular/core` package's file layout, with an explanation for each file in the package.
+The following example shows a simplified version of the file layout of the `@angular/core` package, with an explanation for each file in the package.

 <div class='filetree'>
     <div class='file'>